This post contains affiliate links. I earn a small commission if you choose to purchase through qualifying links.

 Store leftovers in an airtight container in the fridge for up to 4 days.

 To reheat, put in the microwave for 2 minutes or until hot.
+You can also reheat your leftovers on the stove.
+When reheating I would add a splash of dairy free milk or chicken broth.

 Did you make this recipe?
 Please leave a star rating or comment!
 Your feedback is so important to me.